Casehero

 3. How do your estimates compare with the quoted prices?
 How do you explain the differences?
 Assuming your prices are correct, which options would you buy or sell?

-Our estimates compare with the quoted prices are, in most cases, slightly…
+Our estimates compared with the quoted prices are, in most cases, slightly…

 Unlock Case Solution Now!